Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    Get a list of banned peers.

-   :returns: A list of banned peers (see the `protobuf definition <https://github.com/Concordium/concordium-grpc-api/blob/44e9c5825b1b18d9e81d15db30546316aa5906ec/concordium_p2p_rpc.proto#L46>`_)
+   :returns: A list of banned peers.
+   :rtype: |PeerListResponse|_

 .. function:: JoinNetwork(NetworkId) -> bool